 - For people who are out for juicy bits, no amount of “reality” will be enough.
 That monster has a voracious and insatiable appetite.

 - Practically speaking, you can kill employment opportunities if your social media is full of indiscriminate negative posting about your life or the lives of others.
-It makes you suspect in their minds.
+It makes you suspect in the minds of potential employers

 - That negative, just like all the fun, shiny bits, is just one tiny piece of the puzzle.
 And just like the shiny bits, it tends to paint a broad picture of your life.
 Do you really want the world to think that you ONLY have children who reduce you to tears?
 Will the world see your disaster movie inspired home “decor” as the result of a whirlwind weekend with 12 pre-pubescent boys having run of the place?
 Really?
 No, when they think of your house, that’s ALL they see.